 History of PCBs in the natural gas pipeline industry

-In January 1981, PCBs were discovered in natural gas pipeline liquids in Long Island, N.Y.
 Pipeline liquids include pipeline condensate and other liquids that were intentionally or accidentally added to the pipeline.
 Pipeline condensates, primarily composed of hydrocarbon distillates, occur as a result of the movement of pressurized natural gas through a pipeline under varying temperature conditions.
-Examples of liquids that were intentionally added to natural gas pipelines include: methanol as an ice hydrate deterrent; inhibitor chemicals for corrosion protection; and waste oils sprayed into a pipeline (known as fogging the lines) for gasket protection.
-Adding liquids to the pipeline, intentionally, is no longer a common practice in the industry.
+At one time, there were liquids that were intentionally added to natural gas pipelines; these included methanol as an ice hydrate deterrent; inhibitor chemicals for corrosion protection; and waste oils sprayed into a pipeline (known as fogging the lines) for gasket protection.
+Intentionally adding liquids to the pipeline is no longer a common practice in the industry.

-Due to the discovery of PCBs in some pipeline liquids, the EPA, state agencies and the natural gas pipeline industry formed a task force in January 1981 to address the PCB problem and to coordinate national activities.
-Under this task force, EPA headquarters took responsibility for major interstate transmission companies, while the EPA regions were asked to work with public service commissions and local distribution companies.
-Extensive EPA and industry sampling of the major transmission facilities found 13 companies with PCB contamination greater than 50 parts per million (ppm).
-PCB pipeline liquids contamination was also found at a number of local distribution companies.
+In January 1981, PCBs were discovered in some natural gas pipeline liquids in Long Island, New York.
+Due to the discovery of PCBs, the federal Environmental Protection Agency, state agencies and the natural gas pipeline industry formed a task force to address the PCB problem and to coordinate national activities.
+Under this task force, the EPA took responsibility for addressing the PCB problem in major interstate natural gas transmission companies, while the EPA regions were tasked with coordinating with state commissions and local distribution companies.
+Extensive sampling of the major transmission facilities found 13 companies with PCB contamination greater than 50 parts per million (ppm), a rate high enough to cause concern.
+PCB pipeline liquids contamination also was found at a number of local distribution companies.

-In 1999, following the installation of the Mega Rule, Northern Natural Gas sampled all PCB sources within its pipeline.
+In 1999, following the installation of the Mega Rule, Northern sampled all PCB sources within its pipeline.
 These sources included natural gas compressors, natural gas scrubbers, natural gas filters, interconnects with other natural gas transmission companies, and pipeline liquid tanks and drips.
 The sampling has been repeated in subsequent years.

 Characteristics of PCBs in the gas stream

-PCBs in Northern Natural Gas' Pipeline System
+PCBs in Northern Natural Gas' pipeline system

 The valve sealant can enter the pipeline through the course of normal maintenance of the valves.
 Northern immediately ceased using valve sealant containing PCBs in 1979 when the EPA determined there were risks to public health.

-In the rare event that the liquids test above EPA's threshold level, the waste is disposed of properly and the required testing and sampling is conducted according to the regulations.
+In the rare event that the liquids test above EPA's threshold level, the waste is disposed of properly, and the required testing and sampling is conducted according to the regulations.